Mihály Fincicky

-Mihály Fincicky (Čepeľ, since 1914 part of Velke Kapusany, 22 September 1842 – Ungvár 1916) was a Hungarian lawyer, translator, collector of folk songs and folk tales, lifelong mayor of Ungvár since 1891.
+Mihály Fincicky (22 September 1842 – 1916) was a Hungarian lawyer, translator, collector of folk songs and folk tales, lifelong mayor of Ungvár (now Uzhhorod, Ukraine) since 1891.

 Biography

+Fincicky was born on 22 September 1842 in Čepeľ, Kingdom of Hungary (today part of Veľké Kapušany, Slovakia).
 He and his colleagues collected 339 folk-songs and 92 folk tales.
 The original version of this collection of Rusyn songs is unavailable.
 The collection has been published in Hungarian by Kisfaludy Társaság in 1870 as a part of the series Hazai, nem magyar ajkú népköltészet tára.
 After retiring, he translated 40 of the fairy tales collected by him.
 These were published in 1970.